Homework 4#

 2. Upload the CSV.

-If the above is taking a long time due to have a slow network connection or whatever else, load the data from:
+If the above is taking a long time due to a slow network connection or whatever else, load the data from:

 https://storage.googleapis.com/python-public-policy2/data/311_covid.csv.zip